KOKODA CHALLENGE EVENTS

 All team members need to meet the minimum age requirement per distance.

-All team members agree to have signed a waiver form to be submitted at event registration as directed by the Event Organiser, Failure to do so could result in team cancellation
+All team members agree to have signed a waiver form to be submitted during the online registration process as directed by the Event Organiser, Failure to do so could result in team cancellation.

 Ensuring that your T-shirt size is submitted online by the correct date (failure to submit T-shirt size will result in the team member receiving a generic size if available on the day).